 The commitment of the do-it-at-leipzig.de partners to sustainable development is almost limitless.
-It ranges from resource-saving stadium seating at the Red Bull Arena and the settlement of three million honey bees at Porsche Leipzig to the replanting of a 28-hectare forest owned by Leipzig/Halle Airport.
+It ranges from resource-saving stadium seating at the Red Bull Arena and the settlement of three million honey bees at Porsche Leipzig to the establishment of a center for zero-emission aviation fuels, called NetZeroLEJ, around Leipzig/Halle Airport.

 The Westin Leipzig was the first hotel in Saxony to be recognised as a “Certified Green Hotel”.
 Some of the other congress and event venues and conference hotels listed here are also certified green, allowing you to make your event in Leipzig a particularly responsible and environmentally conscious one.
 The Felix Suiten am Augustusplatz, which have received the international "GreenSign Hotel - Level 4" certification in the sustainability sector, are among them.